echoma/zkui/README.md

 * The latest version is 3.4.3 as Ｉ write this.
 This is also the recommended version. [download it here](http://python.org/)

-> Qt5.6 removed QtWebkit.
-So, Qt5.5 is the newest version we can use to build zkui.

-> I was planning to port zkui to nw.js, but doesn't have enough spare time yest.

 * Install PyQt5 package.

     We use PyQt5 to draw the native window and use its QWebkit to render all the gui component inside the window.